hyurl/dotry/README.md

 ): [E, R];
 ```

 All these signatures will pack the result of the input function (`fn`) to an
 two-element array which the first element is the potential error and the second
-element is the return value (or yielded value).
+element is the return value (or yield value).